archan937/vps/README.md

 # VPS

-Practically zero-config deployments of Plug, Phoenix, Rack and Rails apps on a clean Ubuntu server done with Docker
+Zero-config deployments of Plug, Phoenix, Rack and Rails apps on a clean Ubuntu server using Docker and Let's Encrypt

 **NOTE: This is an experimental project**

+## Introduction

+Despite of having my fair share of experience in software development, hosting web applications has never really been my strongest skill set.
+So as a real programmer, I want to use a command line interface for easy deployments of my web applications (using HTTPS or not).

+Important for me is not want to be locked onto a specific hosting provider and also, I want the server to be dispensable because "I know that my CLI has got my back".

+So enter the Ruby gem `VPS` which makes it able to deploy my web application on a totally clean Ubuntu server by roughly just executing five simple commands :muscle:

 ## Installation